 The Looking Glass is made up of a combination of light-field and volumetric display technology.
 The light-field display re-creates the rays of light that bounce off the 3D content, which helps you visualize it, and the volumetric display helps create these animated objects in three dimensions.

 Frayne said the Looking Glass generates 45 views of 3D content, so a group of people can huddle around the device and see the scene without any problems.
 We didn’t find ourselves feeling any eye strain or nausea after staring at the Looking Glass for quite some time.

-With these holographic objects, Frayne believes we will see more data that our brains will prefer over standard 2D screens.
-For example, looking at map data of Mars through the Looking Glass will provide a better understanding of the terrain than if we simply looked at them on a 2D screen.
+With these holographic objects, Frayne believes we will see more data, and that our brains will prefer this presentation over standard 2D screens.
+For example, looking at map data of Mars through the Looking Glass will provide a better understanding of the terrain than if we simply looked at the information on a 2D screen.